 4. Make Microlearning Content Easily Accessible

-A great tool to look for in creating accessible content is a Learning Management System.
-Learn how it can streamline training and help users easily access microlearning and other training content here.
+Learn how a Learning Management System can streamline training and help users easily access microlearning and other training content here.

 Microlearning is not the perfect fit for all of a business training needs.
 The purpose of microlearning is to provide short, targeted nuggets of information and not all training subjects can be delivered in this fashion.
 In order to have an effective employee training strategy, it is important to think of microlearning as a part of the overall toolkit for your training program.